polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 language, this also lends itself to business process workflows, and similar ideas, where some function invocation is dynamically created, persisted into your database, for then to be executed later due to some trigger happening in another part of your system.
-In such a way the task scheduler in Magic also replaces Microsoft Workflow Foundation, with something that's somewhere between 400 and 800 times faster than MWF.
+In such a way the task scheduler in Magic also replaces Microsoft Workflow Foundation, with something that's somewhere between 400 and 800 times faster and more scalable than MWF.
 In addition to that it consumes about 1/100 of the amount of memory that MWF consumes.
 And of course the thing is `async` to the bone.
 Below you can see some example Hyperlambda you could paste into your tasks to create a dummy task that simply creates a log entry for you.